jengalas/pz-adventures-jekyll/_posts/2023/2023-10-28-it-was-right-there-the-whole-time.md

 ---

-Rich and I were browsing the topo maps yesterday, looking at some areas of local historical interest (specifically the area near Winton and Archbald labeled Riverside on the map), when we spotted <b>BM 922</b>.
+Rich and I were browsing the topo maps yesterday, looking at some areas of local historical interest (specifically the area near Winton and Archbald labeled Riverside on the map), when we spotted **BM 922**.

 > ```Riverside; in S. corner of front yard of Riverside Public School No. 8; in S. corner of schoolyard; 42 ft N. of center of rd [of center of U.S. Highway 6, in Horizontal description].; in concrete post; standard tablet stamped "TT 7 T 1932"```